|Buy Oyster cards Oyster Card||Buy Oyster cards Visitor Oyster card|

 Note: Journeys to Gatwick airport do not count towards the cap.
 They are always charged separately to your card.
 Journeys on a Thames Clipper boat and Emirates cable car don’t count towards the cap either.

-One final note: Bear in mind that you also have to pay a £3 admin fee when you buy it.
-So if you are just planning on using the card for one day then you’ll need to cover the daily cap, plus an extra three quid on top.
+Note: Bear in mind that you also have to pay a £5 activation fee when you buy it.
+So if you are just planning on using the card for one day then you’ll need to cover the daily cap, plus an extra five quid on top.

-Children between the ages of 11 and 15 are entitled to cheap fares on the Underground (under 11s travel for free).
+Children between 11-15 are entitled to cheap fares on the Underground (under 11s travel for free).
 The usual way of doing it is to buy them an Oyster photocard, but this is too much hassle for a tourist – so what are you supposed to do?
 Well don’t worry… because all you have to do is buy them a normal Visitor Oyster card (exactly the same kind that you would buy for an adult), and then apply the Young Visitor Discount to it.

 The Young Visitor Discount entitles them to 50% off the adult Oyster price.